Hainish Cycle

 The Hainish Cycle consists of a number of science fiction novels and stories by Ursula K. Le Guin.
 The cycle is set in a future history that features civilizations of human beings on planets orbiting a number of nearby stars, including Terra ("Earth"); these humans are contacting each other for the first time and establishing diplomatic relations, as well as setting up a confederacy under the guidance of the oldest of the human worlds, the peaceful planet Hain.
 In this history, human beings did not evolve on Earth, but they were instead the result of interstellar colonies planted by Hain in the distant past, after which interstellar travel ceased for an extended period.
 Some of the human races have new genetic traits, a result of ancient Hainish experiments in genetic engineering; this includes people who can dream while awake, and a world of hermaphroditic people who only enter active sexuality once per month, not knowing which sex will manifest in them.
 In keeping with Le Guin's narrative approach, she uses varied social and environmental settings to explore the anthropological and sociological outcomes of human evolution in those environments.
 The author often discounted the characterization of a so-called "Hainish Cycle".

-Many of Le Guin's works have won literary awards, including the Hainish novels The Left Hand of Darkness (1969) and The Dispossessed (1974); the novella The Word for World Is Forest (1972); and the short stories "The Day Before the Revolution" (1974) and "The Matter of Seggri" (1994).
+Many of Le Guin's works have won literary awards, including the Hainish novels The Left Hand of Darkness (1969) and The Dispossessed (1974); the novella The Word for World Is Forest (1972); and the collection of stories "5 Ways to Forgiveness" (1995), as well as the short stories "The Day Before the Revolution" (1974) and "The Matter of Seggri" (1994).